-The research interests of Zubin Master, Ph.D., broadly cover ethical and policy issues related to regenerative medicine and stem cell research, genetics, research ethics, and the responsible conduct of research.
-More specifically, Dr. Zubin's interests rest on understanding how personal beliefs and perceptions of scientific evidence impact health care decision-making.
+The research interests of biomedical ethics expert Zubin Master, Ph.D., broadly cover ethical and policy issues related to regenerative medicine and stem cell research, genetics, research ethics, and the responsible conduct of research.
+More specifically, Dr. Master's interests rest on understanding how personal beliefs and perceptions of scientific evidence impact health care decision-making.

-Dr. Master's latest work centers on the translation and commercialization of stem cell interventions and the direct-to-consumer market of FDA-unapproved stem cell treatments.
-He is also interested in ethical and policy issues related to Right to Try and the FDA's Expanded Access Program.
+Dr. Master's latest work centers on the translation and commercialization of stem cell interventions and the direct-to-consumer market of stem cell treatments unapproved by the U.S. Food and Drug Administration.
+Dr. Master is also interested in ethical and policy issues related to the U.S. Right to Try Act and the FDA's expanded access program.
 His work in research integrity concentrates on authorship and publication ethics, mentorship, and research integrity climate.

 - Incorporating the views of patients, physicians and others to develop patient-centered tools to improve patient-provider communication in health care decision-making